veggiemonk/skip-commit/README.md

-# GitHub Actions to skip based on commit message
+# GitHub Actions to skip based on commit message (UNMAINTAINED)

 If the last commit message contains the string `skip-ci`, the action will stop.

+You might want to check out this repository: https://github.com/styfle/cancel-workflow-action

 ## Just use YAML (recommended)